 Home.
 Not your parent’s home, but your own home.
 A refuge from daily life and a place where you can create your own style.
 But what’s the best way to get there?
 Buying a home is certainly an option, but more and more millennials are turning to renting a home as an alternative.
+Having your own space is a good leap in life.
+In fact, there are several ways to look for apartments for rent online.
 There are significant advantages to renting, so before you decide, keep these things in mind.

 You’ve seen the ads, “Why rent when you can own your own home for less!”
 This sounds almost too good to be true, and in most cases…it is.
 You see, these figures they throw out at you are mortgage payment vs. monthly rent.
 While the mortgage might be cheaper, there are a lot more costs involved when you own a home.
 Costs that are measured in money and in time.

 No matter how new or remodeled a home is, there are things that homeowners need to take care of on a regular basis.
 From mowing a lawn and shoveling a driveway to replacing furnace filters and draining hot water tanks, proper maintenance is essential to the upkeep of your home.
 When you rent, those are things that the landlord normally takes care of, depending on your lease of course.
 Repairs are also a thing homeowners need to plan for.
 When the AC quits in the middle of July, you’re going to want someone else to be responsible for those repair costs.
 Here again, landlords are responsible for maintaining the property in a livable condition.